AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

  The final layout is in [GDSII file format](https://www.wikiwand.com/en/GDSII).

- [OpenLANE](https://github.com/The-OpenROAD-Project/OpenLane) = An opensource ASIC developement flow reference.
-It consists of multiple opensource tools needed for the whole RTL to GDSII flow.
+ [OpenLANE](https://github.com/The-OpenROAD-Project/OpenLane) = An open-source ASIC developement flow reference.
+It consists of multiple open-source tools needed for the whole RTL to GDSII flow.
 This is tuned epecially for Sky130 PDK.
 It also works for OSU 130nm.
 It is recommended to read the OpenLANE documentation before going forward.
  ![image](https://user-images.githubusercontent.com/87559347/182759711-6b9352ec-7652-4589-af31-53a409eb2830.png)

 ### Notable details are: